liranmao/MeowCat/README.md

 <img width="689" height="527" alt="image" src="https://github.com/user-attachments/assets/00a77284-9163-459d-af00-7c6560f0e738" />

 For detailed usage instructions and various applications of MeowCat, you can also check [MeowCat Documentation](https://meowcat.readthedocs.io/)

+Datasets for demo usage can be downloaded in: 10.5281/zenodo.20337757 and 10.5281/zenodo.20337288.

+Trained weights for lung cancer, Kidney, GBM and atherosclerosis can be downloaded in: https://huggingface.co/liranmao/MeowCat-Models.

 ## Table of Contents
 1. [Examples](#examples)